Lost to Our Community

 The Silver Bridge, Hamilton

 "Constructed in 1940 at the end of the New Deal years of the Great Depression, the Silver Bridge was one of only eight continuous span through truss structures designed and built by the Montana Highway Department.
 The bridge is associated with Montana’s program to upgrade its transportation infrastructure during the 1930s by using the most modern and up-to-date bridge designs.
 The bridge is also associated with the socio-economic development of the scenic Bitterroot River.
 The Silver Bridge is an excellent example of a relatively rare bridge type in Montana, that was constructed in the state from 1933 to 1946.
-Historian: Jon Axline, Montana Department of Transportation, September 2005
+Historian: Jon Axline, Montana Dept. of Transportation, September 2005

 The old Silver Bridge was removed in 2008 with the widening of Highway 93.
 The sharp angle of the bridge as it turned to cross the river had proved dangerous and a more propitious crossing favored returning the river to a more natural course.